Nested hyperedges promote the onset of collective transitions but suppress explosive behavior

-Figure~\ref{fig:fig3}(a) compares these theoretical predictions, obtained by numerically integrating the fast-variable equations (Appendix), with the corresponding estimates from Gillespie simulations, including the disentangled contributions.
-We estimate $\bar{\Pi}$ and $\bar{\delta}$ in Gillespie simulations by initializing with a single infected node close to $\lambda_1^*$ and averaging over $5000$ realizations in the early-time window $0.005<\rho^{\rm I}(t)<0.01$.
-Theory and simulations agree well, particularly for the higher-order contribution $\bar{\Pi}_2$ and for the internal pairwise component $\bar{\delta}_{1,(\mathrm{int})}$; residual discrepancies for $\bar{\Pi}_1$ are consistent with finite-size fluctuations at very low densities.
-Crucially, both approaches show that the only nonvanishing contribution to $\bar{\delta}$ originates from \emph{internal} pairwise contagion within groups, and that it increases monotonically with $\alpha$.
-This directly explains the anticipated transcritical onset via Eq.~\eqref{eq:lambda1_critical_fastvariables}: overlap promotes mixed group configurations with two infected and one susceptible node already near the disease-free state, increasing $\rho^{\rm ISI_\Delta}/\rho^{\rm SI}$.
+Figure~\ref{fig:fig3}(a) compares the theoretical predictions obtained from this fast-variable framework with Gillespie simulations.
+Fast variables are measured by initializing the system from a single infected node near $\lambda_1^*$ and averaging over $5000$ realizations within the early-time window $0.005<\rho^{\rm I}(t)<0.01$.
+Theory and simulations show excellent agreement, particularly for the higher-order contribution $\bar{\Pi}_2$ and the internal pairwise contribution $\bar{\delta}_{1,\rm int}$.
+Most importantly, the disentangled dynamics reveals that the only nonzero contribution to $\bar{\delta}$ originates from \emph{internal} pairwise transmission within higher-order groups, and increases monotonically with nestedness.
+Combined with Eq.~\eqref{eq:lambda1_critical_fastvariables}, this demonstrates that nestedness anticipates the epidemic threshold by promoting mixed group configurations already at the earliest stages of the dynamics, thereby increasing the ratio $\rho^{\rm ISI_\Delta}/\rho^{\rm SI}$.

-Figures~\ref{fig:fig3}(b)-(c) connect this early-time mechanism to the stationary regime by decomposing $\rho^*$ into total, pairwise (1-hyperedge), and group-based (2-hyperedge) contributions for $\alpha=0$ and $\alpha=1$ at their respective $\hat{\lambda}_2$ values.
-In both cases the transition is continuous, although for $\alpha=1$ the system shows a sharper growth.
-For $\alpha=0$, the endemic state is mainly sustained by pairwise transmission; for $\alpha=1$, enhanced internal pairwise activity increases the number of active 2-hyperedges, so higher-order events dominate at stationarity without inducing bistability.

-To quantify the microscopic redistribution of transmission routes, we define $\eta_1^*$ and $\eta_2^*$ as the fractions of accumulated infection events up to stationarity occurring through pairwise and higher-order channels, and split $\eta_1^*=\eta_{1,\mathrm{ext}}^*+\eta_{1,\mathrm{int}}^*$ into external and group-embedded link events.
-Figure~\ref{fig:fig3}(d) shows that for $\alpha=0$ the dynamics is dominated by external pairwise transmission ($\eta_{1,\mathrm{ext}}^*\simeq0.8$), whereas increasing $\alpha$ progressively suppresses external contagion in favor of internal pairwise and higher-order events, with $\eta_2^*$ becoming dominant.
-Importantly, center-manifold theory simultaneously yields an increasing $\hat{\lambda}_2(\alpha)$: larger overlap requires stronger higher-order coupling to sustain bistability.
-Taken together, high overlap both reduces the pool of external links (through $k_1-2\alpha$) and aligns dyadic and triadic pathways onto essentially the same nodes, weakening the nonlinear amplification needed for a backward bifurcation and thereby suppressing explosive transitions even when higher-order events dominate.